 - For the next few days, continue using the warm cloths to promote draining in the open wound.
 Gently wash the area and apply a fresh bandage two times a day or whenever pus leaks through.

 - Once the boil is fully drained, clean and bandage the area daily until it’s healed.

 Be patient during this process.
-Do not try to squeeze the pus from the boil.
+Don’t try to squeeze the pus from the boil.
 Let it drain on its own.

-Many people’s first thought is to open and drain their boil at home.
-That can often be safely accomplished using only hot compresses, cleanliness, and proper bandaging.
+Many people’s first instinct is to want to open and drain their boil at home.

 Never try to cut or squeeze open a boil yourself.
 With time, the boil may open on its own naturally.
 Draining can often be safely accomplished using only hot compresses, sanitary techniques, and proper bandaging.

 However, you should go to a doctor to have them take care of the boil if: